cragtlab/gra-art/README.md

 ### 2. Install Dependencies:
 `$ npm install `

 ### 2a.
+Install Ganache and Truffle
+npm install -g truffle

+### 2a.
 Run Ganache
 npx ganache-cli
 * Make sure the chainId matches your Land.js, and port match the truffle-config.js